Logius-standaarden/fsc-external-contract/architecture.md

 2. **Contract Transmission**: The Manager of the API provider creates a Contract containing the `ServicePublicationGrant` and transmits it to the Manager of the Directory.

-3. **Manual Validation**: The Directory performs manual validation of the External Contract Reference according to the validation requirements in Section 2.2
+3. **Validation**: The Directory performs validation of the External Contract Reference according to the validation requirements in Section 2.2

 4. **Contract Acceptance or Rejection**:
    - If validation succeeds: The Directory accepts the Contract